Golden Agri Resources Ltd

 -

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports having adopted an Integrated Pest Management (IPM) approach, which combines cultural, mechanical, biological and chemical means to control pests while minimising economic, public health and environmental risks.
+The company's own reporting also mentions using Integrated Pest Management (IPM) which combines cultural, mechanical, biological and chemical means to control pests.
+Measures involve breeding barn owls to control the rat population, encouraging leopard cats, which prey on rodents, to stay within plantations, controlling leaf-eating caterpillars through the diversity of flora, promoting the growth of beneficial plants, and using pheromones to control rhinoceros beetles.

 -